SulaimanIbi/Amazon-Forest-/README.md

-# Amazon-Forest-
+# Amazon-Forest-Deforestation
 This repository contains my works on classification of aerial images of the Amazon Forest.

-# DeepLearning using TensorFlow
+## DeepLearning using TensorFlow